From Grandma’s Casserole to Vegan Sushi: Generational Lunch Trends

 You might think your lunch choices are personal preferences, but they reflect your generation!
 You’re all part of a lunch timeline, from your grandma’s comfort food to your kid’s weird snacks.
 We’ve got the scoop on these generational lunch ideas and will explore and celebrate the differences!

-Using your grandparent’s traditional recipes can add a nostalgic twist to your family’s lunchtime menu.
-These recipes are steeped in history and cultural significance; they are about food and cultural preservation.
+Using your grandparents’ traditional recipes can add a nostalgic twist to your family’s lunchtime menu.
+Whether from Latin America or other regions, these recipes are steeped in history and cultural significance.
+They are about food and cultural preservation.
 They tell the story of your roots, bringing alive the flavours and traditions of your ancestors.

 But you’re not always in the mood for a heavy, old-fashioned meal.
 That’s where recipe modernization comes in.
 Imagine giving grandma’s hearty stew a modern makeover, keeping the love and warmth but making it lighter and more to your taste.
 How about a gluten-free version of Grandpa’s favourite Sunday pie?
 Sounds good?